+The previous paragraph implies that the map $x\mapsto P_x$ is surjective.
+Since it is clearly injective, it is a bijection. \end{proof}

-Recall that a \emph{groupoid} may be viewed as a generalization of a group, in that it is defined to be a pair $(\mathcal{G},\circ)$, where $\mathcal{G}$ is set and $\circ$ is a partially-defined binary operation on $\mathcal{G}$ that satisfy certain axioms (see \cite{groupoid-def}).
-More precisely, for any topological space $X$ and a chosen subset $A$ of $X$, the \emph{fundamental groupoid of $X$ based on $A$} is defined to be $\Pi(X,A):=(\mathcal{P},\circ)$, where $\mathcal{P}$ are the homotopy equivalence classes of paths on $X$ that connect points in $A$ and $\circ$ is concatenation of paths.
-Given an undirected graph $G=(V,E)$, we may view $G$ as embedded in a topological surface and hence as a topological space with the subspace topology induced from the surface.
-We define the \emph{fundamental groupoid of $G$} to be $\Pi(G):=\Pi(G,V)=(\mathcal{P},\circ)$, where $\mathcal{P}$ stands for paths on $G$.
+Before we prove Theorem \ref{simply-laced}, let us define the fundamental groupoid of $G$.
+Recall that for any topological space $X$ and a subset $A$ of $X$, the \emph{fundamental groupoid of $X$ based on $A$} is defined to be $\Pi(X,A):=(\mathcal{P},\circ)$, where $\mathcal{P}$ are the homotopy equivalence classes of paths on $X$ that connect points in $A$ and $\circ$ is concatenation of paths.
+Now, we may view $G$ as embedded in a topological surface and hence as a topological space with the subspace topology.
+This allows us to define the \emph{fundamental groupoid of $G$} to be $\Pi(G):=\Pi(G,S)=(\mathcal{P},\circ)$, where $\mathcal{P}$ stands for paths on $G$.